HauminZhu/haominzhu.github.io/index.md

 My background is super interdisciplinary (CS, EE, ME), I have much experience of projects and research in roboics, computer vision, learning and mechatronics.
 Currently my research interests lie in learning (especially generative models) in computer vision, robotics and control.

 I'm enthusiasm in developing and applying all kinds of learning algorithm to real robots especiall ones used in service, human-assisting fields.
-I wish the highly-intelligent robots can be **better controlled, understand and interact with human**.
+I want to develop the **highly-intelligent robots** can be **better controlled, understand and interact with human**.